-Once you get into Oxford's centre, the easiest way to get to St Hugh's is by taking a taxi.
-Although the distance from both the train station and the central bus stop are manageable, it can be quite tiring after a long journey, and when you have to drag a bunch of luggage with you.
+Once you get into Oxford's centre, the easiest way to get to St Hugh's is by taking a taxi or bus.
+Although the distance from both the train station and the central bus stop are manageable, it can be quite tiring after a long journey, especially with a bunch of luggage.
 There is a taxi stop in front of the train station, which you should be able to spot easily, and there are also plenty of taxis at Gloucester Green square, which is the last stop for the coaches.
 And if you're stranded elsewhere for some reason, you can download the 001 Taxi app/Free Now or any other app and use that to order a taxi wherever.
+As for the bus, there are some leaving from George Street and from Magdalen Street.
+You will want to hop off at St Margaret's Road East or at Canterbury Road.
+From there it's just a minutes walk to St Hugh's.